MP Estate Planning UK

 Are will trusts treated differently for registration?

 Yes.
-Will trusts created on death usually have a two-year window for estate administration before they must be registered.
-If the estate is still being administered after two years, trustees may need to register.
+Will trusts that arise on death are given a two-year window for estate administration before they must be registered on the TRS.
+If the estate is still being administered after two years — or if the trust is intended to continue beyond the administration period (as is common with discretionary will trusts) — the trustees must register.
 Always check dates carefully to avoid late filing penalties.

 What are the key deadlines for registering a trust?

-Deadlines vary.
-For non-taxable trusts created after 6 October 2020 you generally have 90 days from creation to register.
-Taxable trusts created on or after 6 April 2021 often require quicker action.
-Older taxable trusts follow the historical deadlines of 5 October or 31 January depending on the trigger.
-Missing these can lead to penalties.
+Deadlines vary depending on when the trust was created and its tax status.
+Non-taxable trusts created after 6 October 2020 must register within 90 days of creation.
+Taxable trusts created on or after 6 April 2021 must register within 90 days of becoming liable for tax.
+Older taxable trusts follow the historical Self Assessment deadlines of 5 October or 31 January depending on when the liability arose.
+Missing any of these deadlines can result in penalties of up to £5,000.

 How is the "within 90 days" rule triggered?

-The 90-day countdown starts when the trust is created or when it becomes liable for tax.
-For example, if a trust becomes taxable because of a chargeable event, you have 90 days from that event to lodge details on the TRS.
+The 90-day countdown starts either when the trust is created (for non-taxable trusts created after 6 October 2020) or when it first becomes liable for UK tax.
+For example, if a discretionary trust first earns rental income or makes a chargeable disposal, you have 90 days from that date to complete the TRS registration.
+Mark the trigger date in your calendar and register well within the deadline — do not leave it to the last week.

 What information do we need before starting registration on the TRS?